shimamura-sakura/zIGA/README.md

 # zIGA
 InnocentGrey IGA format extractor in Zig language.

-Tested on files from "Flowers - Le volume sur printemps"
+Tested on files from Flowers Series, Kara no Shoujou (殼/虛/天)

 ## Build
 ```sh